sras/yaar/README.md

 # Yaar

+If you are aware of Haskell's `Servant` framework, Yaar is an attempt to independently implement an interface that loosly resembels that of Servant.
+If you are not aware of `Servant`, what `Servant` and this framework can give you is a specification/documentation of the api that is gauranteed (by the type checker) to be in sync with the actual implementation.

 ### How to make a web application using Yaar?

 Please see the `test/Spec.hs` file in this repo to see a sample app.